vivekpal1/user-map/README.md

 }
 ```

+If you're a [contributor](https://github.com/SerenityOS/serenity/graphs/contributors), add `"contributor": true` at the end of the entry as well to get highlighted on the map.

 Some tips:

 - You can find your location with either [OpenStreet Maps](https://www.openstreetmap.org/), [Google Maps](https://www.google.com/maps) or your mobile phone if GPS is enabled